Introduction

 Bradford Abbas

-In the 1870s, James and his parents moved half a mile west to Bradford Abbas.
+In the 1870s, the family moved half a mile west to Bradford Abbas.

 Occupations

-James was a labourer by the age of fifteen.
-By twenty-three, he was a railway labourer.
+James was a labourer by age fifteen and a railway labourer by twenty-three.

 Marriage

-On Christmas Day 1877, James married Sarah Gill at Bradford Abbas.
-She was the daughter of Thomas and Caroline Gill.
+On Christmas Day 1877, James married Sarah Gill, the daughter of Thomas and Caroline Gill, at Bradford Abbas.
+Her father was also a farm labourer.

 Married life at Bradford Abbas